NAVIGATING

 OTII® is not another happiness app or work perk.
 We provide evidence-based insights that help organisations understand risk earlier and design healthier systems of work and learning.

-We start by giving organisations a clear, evidence-based view of mental health and psychosocial risk – not just how people feel, but where pressure is building and why.
-From there, we support earlier, more informed action that puts humanity back at the centre of how work and learning are designed.
+We start by giving organisations a clear, evidence-based view of mental health and psychosocial risk, not just how people feel, but where pressure is building and why.
+From there, we help leaders understand the root causes behind those patterns and take earlier, more informed action that puts humanity back at the centre of work and learning.

 OTII takes its name from the Latin ōtiī – time free from unrelenting demand.
 In ancient Rome, it was a privilege.
-Today, it’s often what’s missing.
+Today, for many people, it’s what’s missing.

 It’s easy to see the appeal of stress management schemes and mindfulness apps.
-They offer simple fixes to complex problems – but they don’t address why pressure builds in the first place.
+They can be valuable tools, but they rarely explain why pressure is building in the first place.
+Understanding those underlying drivers is where meaningful prevention begins.

 OTII in